 Michael: I want my guests to reflect on their stay here with fond memories and positive experiences.
-I want their trip to transport them to a good place and it be one of those memories that is shared repeatedly with family and friends when the conversation turns to “remember that time when we…”
+I want their trip to transport them to a good place, and I want it to be one of those memories that is shared repeatedly with family and friends when the conversation turns to, “Remember that time when we…”

 Michael: Not necessarily land, but water conservation, specifically protecting our rivers and springs.
 I work with local organizations to fight commercial operations that threaten the rivers and springs.
 A major win in this battle was the stopping of the Sabal Trail pipeline that was planned to bore underneath the Ichetucknee river.
 That was stopped after many calls, emails, and community meetings with the different state environmental agencies.

-Michael: I am considering clearing another property I own off the river, but more secluded, and adding it to the portfolio of my campsites.
+Michael: I am considering clearing another more secluded property I own off the river to add it to the portfolio of my campsites.
 My dream would be to have a few properties around me allowing people to come from all around to stay and enjoy the area.

 The launch of Hipcamp's Project Monarch happened to coincide with a sobering and timely moment in the history of the…

 Campers often envision spending the evening around a fire pit, chatting and roasting marshmallows for s'mores.
 And we agree—some of…

 Hipcamp and RV LIFE Pro have put together the perfect guide to take the leg work out of planning your…